concourse/git-resource/README.md

   the `branch`.
 Patterns are [glob(7)](http://man7.org/linux/man-pages/man7/glob.7.html) compatible (as in, bash compatible).

-* `submodules`: *Optional.* List of credentials for HTTP(s) auth when pulling/pushing private git submodules which are not stored in the same git server as the container repository.
+* `submodule_credentials`: *Optional.* List of credentials for HTTP(s) auth when pulling/pushing private git submodules which are not stored in the same git server as the container repository.
     Example:
     ```
-    submodules:
+    submodule_credentials:
     - host: github.com
       username: git-user
       password: git-password